isomerpages/moe-geylangmtdpri/_about-us/School Rules and Regulations.md

   * Rudeness, Disrespect and Open Defiance  <br>
   * Outrage of modesty  <br>
   * Practical jokes and other acts of carelessness  <br>
 </p><p style="text-align: justify;"><b>We care for our students and staff and believe that every child can learn and achieve in a conducive environment.
-In our efforts to achieve our vision and mission, we hope to seek parents' / guardians' cooperation and support.</b></p>
+In our efforts to achieve our vision and mission, we hope to seek parents'/guardians' cooperation and support.</b></p>